-Gasoline-powered vehicles continue to dominate the auto industry, but major automakers worldwide are scrambling to design and distribute electric vehicles to meet a significant increase in consumer demand.
-Although the first electric car was developed in the nineteenth century, consumers have been hesitant to go electric until recently.
+Let’s talk electric vehicle cars and gasoline-powered vehicles.
+For they continue to dominate the auto industry.
+However, major automakers worldwide are scrambling to design and distribute electric vehicles to meet a significant increase in consumer demand.
+Although the first electric vehicle cars were developed in the nineteenth century.
+Yet consumers have been hesitant to go electric until recently.
 However, technological advancements in the last twenty years have improved the vehicles’ range, appearance and availability of charging options.
 You can examine how electric vehicles benefit the environment in the following sections.

 Oil is a non-renewable resource that will eventually run dry.
 However, we continue to rely on it heavily for our transportation needs.
 Although petroleum can be used for several purposes, the world uses two-thirds of the yearly supply on transportation alone.
 Electric vehicles (EVs) don’t require gasoline or oil to operate, and their proliferation will help conserve a valuable natural resource.
 By charging an EV at a charging station or home garage powered by solar cells, you can save even more natural resources.
 Most utility companies use coal or natural gas to produce power.
 Therefore, charging your car at a location connected to the power grid is still using fossil fuels to power your car.
 However, more companies are constructing solar charging stations.
 Residential areas across the country have seen an enormous spike in solar power system purchases.